List of Babylon 5 characters: Vir Cotto

 Vir Cotto was played by Stephen Furst in seasons 1–5.
 He is a Centauri male who was from a family of minor nobility.
 Vir first appears in the episode "Midnight on the Firing Line" as an assistant to Ambassador Londo Mollari.
 At the time, Vir was an embarrassment to his family, and his family arranged for him to be assigned to this position as a means of getting him as far away from them as possible.
 In the first two seasons, Vir proves himself to be an able assistant to Ambassador Mollari and also develops a friendship with the aide to the Minbari Ambassador Delenn, the acolyte Lennier.

 Vir appears less frequently during the third season, since Stephen Furst had taken a role in a sitcom and couldn't appear in many episodes.
 This was explained in-universe as a reassignment as liaison to Minbar.
 Mollari arranges to have this happen in order to help Vir further develop in his career, but privately admits to Delenn that he does not want Vir around with the events - namely the Shadow War - that are soon to come.

 Vir Cotto remains an important character during the Shadow War arc, which comprises parts of season 3 and 4.
-Vir was once again used as a "moral counterpart" to Mollari towards the end of the Shadow War arc.
+Vir was once again used as a "moral counterpart" to Mollari toward the end of the Shadow War arc.
 Mollari has Vir come to Centauri Prime to assist in the assassination of Emperor Cartagia.
 The assassination plot goes astray, with Vir finally being the person to kill the Emperor.
 Following the Shadow War, Vir returns to Babylon 5.
 In season 4 and 5, he continues to act as Mollari's assistant, and as a representative of the Centauri to Babylon 5 when Mollari is back on Centauri Prime.
 When Mollari ascends to the throne as Emperor, he names Vir as the Ambassador to Babylon 5, by then an important position.
 As was prophesied, Vir succeeds Londo as Emperor of Centauri Republic during the Drakh War.
-Vir appears after the main series in "The Fall of Centauri Prime" trilogy of tie-in novels, and is Emperor of the Centuari Republic twenty years after the end of the Shadow War, as shown in "Sleeping in Light".
+Vir appears after the main series in "The Fall of Centauri Prime" trilogy of tie-in novels, and is Emperor of the Centauri Republic twenty years after the end of the Shadow War, as shown in "Sleeping in Light".